This is the historical site list, which stands at over 200 species

 House Martin: Uncommon summer visitor, though there can be good passage days.
 There is a small colony just off the flats to the north off Aldersbrook Road

 Rock Pipit: Rare visitor, sometimes heard in flight over Wanstead Flats.
+2 over Alex on separate dates (15th and 22nd) in October 2017

 Meadow Pipit: Breeding resident on Wanstead Flats, with numbers augmented during autumn passage.